 American speakers of less extravagant means and tastes are more likely to refer to the things they special-order as “custom-made.”

-5 Responses to “Bespoke”
+5 thoughts on “Bespoke”

 Great question since Arch Digest (et al) use this word now, IMHO, ad nauseum.
 We get it already.
 It’s almost like writers create copy so they can use the word.
 It’s overdone–let’s go back to being creative when we write!